 The Contractor shall instruct the approved laboratory to immediately forward all weld test results directly to the Engineer.
-Failure of any joint test will require the Contractor to follow the process set out in CSS: Part 3 - Drainage clause 14.5.7 - Joint test failures.
+Failure of any joint test will require the Contractor to follow the process set out in CSS: Part 3 - Drainage clause 14.5.6 - Joint Test Failures.

-17.2.5 Joint Testing During Construction - Electrofusion Saddles
+17.2.5 Joint Testing During Construction - Butt Fusion

-One site constructed joint shall be tested for each 20 joints constructed for each differing diameter or material, in accordance with clause 17.2.2 - Pre-construction joint testing - electrofusion saddles.
+A minimum of one random joint per pipeline for every 20 joints constructed shall be tested for each differing pipe batch in accordance with clause 17.2.3 - Pre-Construction Joint Testing - Butt Fusion except only Type B tests are required where the nominal pipe wall thickness is greater than or equal to 25 mm.
 The Engineer shall select the joints for testing.